abeltesfay/ff-aps/README.md

   1. Click "Load unpacked" and add this entire folder

-  1. Enjoy your Brave version of ff-aps, aka chr-aps! :)
+  1. Enjoy your Brave version of ff-aps, aka br-aps! :)